UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 ## GPUs

-Myriad has four types of GPU nodes: E, F, J and L.
+Myriad has several types of GPU nodes: E, F, L, U and V.

   - L-type nodes each have four NVIDIA 40G A100s.
 (Compute Capability 80)
   - F-type and E-type nodes each have two NVIDIA Tesla V100s.
 The CPUs are slightly different on the different letters, see above.
 (Compute Capability 70)
-  - J-type nodes each have two NVIDIA Tesla P100s.
-(Compute Capability 60)

 You can include `nvidia-smi` in your jobscript to get information about the GPU your job ran on.